usccolumbia/mtransformer/README.md

 ### How to generate new materials compositions/formula using the trained models

-Generate materials formulas using the MT-GPT
+Generate materials formulas using the trained MT-GPT
 ```
 python MT-GPT-generate.py --model xxxx --outputfile xxxx.csv
 ```